MiniDiff/MiniDiff/readme.md

-This repo is for "Detecting Logic Discrepancies in Cross-Layer Communications within the WeChat Mini-Program Framework"
+This repo is for "Detecting Logic Discrepancies in Cross-Layer Communications within the Mini-Program Framework"

 The folder **Discrepancies** contains the examples of Discrepancies codes:
     -**WeChat**:WeChat Mini-Program Discrepancies